forestdb/forestdb.org/models/false-cognates.md

 For our possible set of utterances, the speaker can intend to mean either ‘pregnant’ or ‘embarrassed’.
 Both utterances are as likely to be uttered, which we implemented by using uniformDraw in the utterancePrior, and they are equally as costly (see cost function).
 Finally, we created a meaning function which takes in an utterance and a state.
 If the utterance is ‘pregnant’ it will only return true when the property of pregnant is 1 and if the utterance is not ‘pregnant’ (meaning ‘embarrassed’) it will only return true if the property of embarrassed is 1.
 With these components in place, we can create the first layer of our RSA model: the literal listener.

 The literal listener function takes in an utterance and it will return a probability distribution over states.
-As other RSA models, the literal listener samples a state from the statePrior and runs it through the meaning function with the utterance given in the argument.
+As in other RSA models, the literal listener samples a state from the statePrior and runs it through the meaning function with the utterance given in the argument.
 It is important to note that the literal listener is reasoning over the literal interpretation of English utterances.
 Below is the code for the previous components up to the literal listener.

 ~~~~
 var states =